Sri Lanka Rupavahini Corporation: Management and funding

 Rupavahini is an autonomous corporation run by a chairman, director-general, and a board of directors appointed by the president.

 Until 1998, Rupavahini was funded by a licence fee system: every television owner with at least VHF reception had to pay the government a yearly fee.
-After a parliament act, the licence fee was scrapped and the funding of Rupavahini was changed to a system of government grants supplemented by TV advertising.
+After an act of parliament, the licence fee was scrapped and the funding of Rupavahini was changed to a system of government grants supplemented by TV advertising.

 Identity

 Test card

 Telefunken FuBK variant used by Rupavahini.

 From its launch in 1982 to the conversion to HD in November 2022, Rupavahini has used a slightly modified version of the German Telefunken FuBK colour test card during non-broadcast hours.
 The pink and purple bars are solid and the text (RUPAVAHINI-SRI LANKA) is set to half-width.